Cohong: Foundation and structure

-In 1704, the Baoshang system was established.
+In 1738, the Baoshang system was established.
 This system granted a number of Chinese merchants license to trade with Western merchants as long as they helped to collect duties from the Westerners, successfully aligning trading interests with the government's revenue collection.
 This was the predecessor for the later Cohong system.

 According to John Phipps, author of the 19th century Practical Treatise on the China and Eastern Trade, the merchant Poankeequa (潘启官) founded the guild in the 1790s, although Chinese historian Immanuel C.Y.
-Hsu cites an earlier date of 1720.
+Hsu cites an earlier date of 1738.

-Over time, membership of the Cohong fluctuated between five and 26 merchants authorized by the Chinese Central Government to handle trade, particularly rights to trade tea and silk, with the West.
+Over time, membership of the Cohong fluctuated between five and 26 merchants authorized by the Qing Imperial Government to handle trade, particularly rights to trade tea and silk, with the West.
 They were the only group at the time authorized to do this, making them the main controllers of all foreign trade in the nation.